FoxLisk/alttp-notes/glitches/ancillae/README.md

 I made a [tutorial](ancilla_tutorial.md) for a hopefully fairly gentle introduction to ancilla manipulation.

+I also [went through this tutorial live on stream](https://www.twitch.tv/videos/2045649187) if you prefer video content.

 # How do ancillae spawn?

 See [the ancilla spawning codex](ancilla_spawning.md) for the gory details.
 Be warned that this is a pretty dry and technical document, but it's good for learning any details you may need.